Student Management Policy: Developing Responsible Citizens

 - Behavior problems may be occurring because the level of school work that the child is expected to do is too easy (he might be bored) or too hard making him anxious and scared.

-- He may have a learning problem such as dyslexia or attention deficit hyperactivity disorder which has not been recognized.
+- She/he may have a learning problem such as dyslexia or attention deficit hyperactivity disorder which has not been recognized.

 - If you think your child may be misbehaving for one of these reasons, talk to the school about having a diagnostic assessment by a child psychologist or developmental psychologist.